The ultimate guide to choosing a Confluence AI assistant

 This video provides an introduction to Atlassian Intelligence, showing how its AI-powered features can assist with content creation and summarization directly within Confluence.

-The choice really comes down to this: a built-in tool that’s convenient but mostly stuck in its own world, or a specialized platform that can bring your entire knowledge stack together.
-To truly knock down information silos and give your team instant, complete answers, you need to think bigger than just one app.
+The choice comes down to your team's specific needs: a built-in tool that is highly convenient for Atlassian users, or a specialized platform that can bring your entire knowledge stack together.
+To truly knock down information silos, you can look for the setup that best fits your workflow.

 Get started with a smarter Confluence AI assistant today